zupo/poetry2nix_dependencies/README.md

-# poetry2nix_dependencies
+# Figuring out how to debug Python dependencies when using poetry2nix

-Figuring out how to debug dependencies
+TODO